zwave-js/node-red-contrib-zwave-js/README.md

 ## Version History

   - 3.3.1
-    - Added the ability to receive updated values after setting them
+    - Added the ability to receive updated values after setting them by
-      for devices that do not report the updated value.
+      specifying a **forceUpdateOn** object for devices that do not report the updated value.
-      this is only needed for **Managed** mode, as the Value API does exactly this.
+      This is only needed for **Managed** mode, as the Value API does exactly this.
+      ```javascript
+      let Message = {
+          payload: {
+              node: 27
+              class: "BinarySwitch",
+              operation: "Set",
+              endpoint:2,
+              forceUpdateOn: {
+                 property: "currentValue"
+              },
+              params: [true]
+          }
+      }
+      return Message;
+      ```
     - Added Controller status to the Controller node.

   - 3.3.0 **Deprecation Warnings**